libriscv/rvscript/README.md

 ## Creating an API

 The general API to adding new functionality inside the VM is to add more system calls, or use dynamic calls.
 System calls can only capture a single pointer, require hard-coding a number (the system call number), and is invoked from inline assembly inside the guest.
-Performance, but clearly not very conducive to auto-generated APIs or preventing binding bugs.
+Performant, but clearly not very conducive to auto-generated APIs or preventing binding bugs.

-Dynamic calls are string names that when invoked will call a std::function on the host side.
+Dynamic calls are string names that when invoked from inside the script will call a std::function on the host side, outside of the script.
 An example:

 ```
 Script::set_dynamic_call("lazy", [] (auto&) {